Alumni profile: Sibongani Kayola

 Why did you choose Green Templeton?

-Somewhere along my journey my resolve started to waver and I began to think I didn’t have ‘the right stuff’ to gain entry to Oxford.
-I decided to apply anyway and gained admission but wasn’t able to secure funding to take up my place.
-I didn’t give up on my dream but decided to pursue an MSc in Child and Adolescent Mental Health at the University of Ibadan in Nigeria through the generous support of the Centre for Child and Adolescent Mental Health and the MacArthur Foundation.
+Somewhere along my journey, my resolve started to waver, and I began to think I didn’t have ‘the right stuff’ to gain entry to Oxford.
+I decided to apply anyway and gained admission, but I couldn’t secure funding to take up my place.
+I didn’t give up on my dream, I decided to pursue an MSc in Child and Adolescent Mental Health at the University of Ibadan in Nigeria through the generous support of the Centre for Child and Adolescent Mental Health and the MacArthur Foundation.
+I reapplied to Oxford a year later, and with funding from the Commonwealth Scholarship, I took up my place at GTC.

-I reapplied to Oxford a year later and with funding from the Commonwealth Scholarship I took up my place at GTC.
-I chose EBSIPE MSc because of its interdisciplinary approach, as it integrates insights from sociology, psychology, economics, public policy, and statistics.
-I felt that the course would give me a broad set of skills and perspectives which were relevant to my desire to design and deliver interventions to support optimal development and functioning for children and adolescents.
+I chose the EBSIPE MSc because of its interdisciplinary approach; it integrates insights from sociology, psychology, economics, public policy, and statistics.
+I knew that the course would give me a broad set of skills and perspectives relevant to my desire to design and deliver interventions to support optimal development and functioning for children and adolescents.

 What is your most enduring memory of your time at Oxford?

-Our entire class went to a GTC formal dinner together and we must have surprised the staff with all our noise and laughter!
-We also took over the GTC gym a few times a week and had class workout days which featured the most laughable pop music we could find and served as a way for us to unwind from the stress of our classes.
+80% of my classmates were at GTC and the college became a ‘home’ of sorts to the other students on the course.
+We would take any excuse to be out on the college grounds when the weather was lovely.
+Our entire class went to a GTC formal dinner afew times, and we must have surprised the staff with all our noise and laughter!
+We also took over the GTC gym a few times a week and had class workout days which featured the most laughable pop music we could find and served as a way to unwind from the stress of our classes.

 Can you give an overview of your current role?